Close Menu

 • Exercise variety: Change your routine every 6–8 weeks with techniques like drop sets, supersets, tempo variations, or different angles.

 • Mind-muscle connection: Focus on the muscle you’re targeting rather than just moving weight.
-This improves effectiveness and reduces risk of injury.
+This improves effectiveness and reduces the risk of injury.

 How long before you see results?